-Islam is one faith that places a lot of value on knowledge and it is for this reason that scholars are highly valued, respected, and venerated.
-Talking of Islamic scholars with vast intellectual abilities, one name that readily comes to mind is Al Ghazali.
-Even though many know him as Al Ghazali, his full name was Abu Hamid Muhammad ibn Muhammad At-Tusiyy Al-Gazzaliy, he was born in what is now the Islamic Republic of Iran.
+Islam is one faith that places a lot of value on knowledge.
+It is for this reason that scholars are highly valued, respected, and venerated.
+Talking of Islamic scholars with vast intellectual abilities.
+One name that readily comes to mind is Al Ghazali.
+Even though many know him as Al Ghazali, his full name was Abu Hamid Muhammad ibn Muhammad At-Tusiyy Al-Gazzaliy.
+He was born in what is now the Islamic Republic of Iran.

-One of the legendary scholars of the Islamic Golden Age, he distinguished himself as an outstanding intellectual whose works left a remarkable impact on generations of theologians, mystics, philosophers, and jurists.
+One of the legendary scholars of the Islamic Golden Age.
+He distinguished himself as an outstanding intellectual.
+His works left a remarkable impact on generations of theologians, mystics, philosophers, and jurists.
 He was so prolific with his works that his contemporaries gave him a befitting title.
 He was called Hujjat al-Islam (meaning the Proof of Islam).